danalms/rsw-product/README.md

-# product
+# rsw-product

-Sample of a minimally configured microservice stub (sans persistence layer)
+Sample of a PostgreSQL-backed microservice

 Key concepts being demonstrated are: